majanne/AutoStitch-Keyence/README.md

 __Input option 3.__ Slide names entered, __#Apples#Pears#Oranges__.
 Output for slide 2: __Pears__

 __Error handling:__ If an unrecognized input name, e.g. the subfolder name _XY04_ appears, the output name generated with _Input option 2_ would be _myExp#Cond1#Cond2#Cond3\_XY04_.

+## Preparations for script use ##

+To stitch images with this script the Keyence BZ-X800 Analyzer software needs to be installed, including the locally plugged USB dongle that enables Keyence's stitching add-on.
+If the installation is for some reason incomplete, the _Load a Group_ button will not respond and stitching is not possible.
+Autohotkey and Fiji/ ImageJ need to be installed.

+Proposed set up:
+*On your server, in the Tools folder, create the folder auto-stitch and paste the ....
+*Create a folder on the Desktop named _AutoStitch Information_.
+Enter there the xxx file and the short README file for the user.